Bachelor of Computer Information Systems

 BCIS students work in small and medium sized businesses, as well as large, multinational corporations in a cross-section of industries.
 As information technology needs are great within the non-profit sector, many students are exposed to this area of the economy as well.
 Students enjoy a variety of opportunities including helpdesk/desktop support, user and network support, website design, database development and maintenance, hardware/software deployment and systems integration, and software testing.

-All students enrolled in the Bachelor of Computer Information Systems program must successfully complete the Orientation to Co-operative Education course (COOP-0001) prior to either the mandatory work term or the first Co-op work term.
+All students enrolled in the Bachelor of Computer Information Systems program must successfully complete the Orientation to Co-operative Education course (COOP-0001) prior to their first Co-op work term.